JacksonGreenNZ/PUCV-CIIRID-IDEA/README.md

-OVERVIEW
+#OVERVIEW

 This Python script tracks the apparent position of an astronomical target as seen from a ground station and checks for potential satellite intersections.
 It then visualises the results in a 3D plot.
 The script uses the Skyfield library for precise celestial mechanics calculations.

-FUNCTIONS
+#FUNCTIONS

-1. checkTargetPosition(t, target)
+**1. checkTargetPosition(t, target)**
   This function determines the apparent position of a celestial target from the observing station at a given time t.

 Inputs:
   t: A Skyfield time object
   target: A Skyfield Star object

 Returns:
   The apparent position of the target in the sky (altitude, azimuth, etc.).

 2. timeRange(target, t_init, t_end)
   This function tracks the target over a given time range and logs its position every second.
 It also checks for satellite intersections.

 Inputs:
   target: The celestial object being observed
   t_init: Start time (Skyfield time object)
   t_end: End time (Skyfield time object)

 Outputs:
   Prints the altitude and azimuth of the target for each second.
   Checks for satellites within a 2-degree range.
   Calls plot_3d() to visualise data.

 3. checkSatelliteIntersect(t, target, targPos)